Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ### <a name='DatasetFolder'></a>**Dataset Folder Structure**

-- Pipeline supports dataset files present in TAR format.
-Dataset tar files can be one or more.
+- Dataset files needs to be provided in tarball. tarballs can be one or more.

-- Each tar file contains a folder within which sets of images (with .jpg format) & its corresponding annotated files (with .txt format) are provided as shown below.
+- Each tarball should comprise of a folder within which sets of images (.jpg format) & their corresponding annotated files (.txt format) as shown below.

 ![Folder hierarchy](pictures/21-datasets-file.PNG)

 ### **Note**:

-Backup folder is created and the trained darknet model file (in .weights format) is pushed to S3 bucket during pipeline execution (if push_to_s3 flag is set to true).
-The stored model can be utilized for future inferencing (such as on edge device)
+After the pipeline execution is complete, a backup folder is created with trained darknet weights (in .weights format), tflite model (.tflite) is pushed to S3 bucket.
+The stored tflite model or darknet weights can be utilized for future inferencing.

 ## <a name='UCSSetup'></a>**UCS Setup**